 The NCG Committee will consider director candidates recommended by stockholders.
-The NCG Committee does not intend to alter the manner in which it evaluates candidates, based on whether the candidate was recommended by a stockholder or not.
-Stockholders who wish to recommend individuals for consideration by the NCG Committee must do so by delivering a written recommendation to the NCG Committee at the following address: 3911 Sorrento Valley Boulevard, San Diego, California 92121.
-Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate to be considered for nomination for the 2013 Annual Meeting of Stockholders, the written communication must be received by March 10, 2013.
+The NCG Committee does not intend to alter the manner in which it evaluates candidates, based on whether the candidate was recommended by a stockholder.
+Stockholders who wish to recommend individuals for consideration by the NCG Committee must do so by delivering a written recommendation to the NCG Committee at the following address: 11085 Torreyana Road, #100, San Diego, California 92121.
+Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate to be considered for nomination for the 2015 Annual Meeting of Stockholders, the written communication must be received no earlier than February 6, 2015 and no later than by March 8, 2015.